sanghack81/sanghack81.github.io/index.md

 ## news
+- (Sep 2020) A paper on exploring the optimal policy for structural causal bandits accepted at NeurIPS'20!
 - (Aug 2020) Invited talk at CSE AIGS, POSTECH, South Korea
 - (Jun 2020) A paper on identifiability with partial-observability is accepted at ICML'20.
 - (Feb 2020) Attended AAAI'20 to present general identifiability and transportability papers.